simonrenauld/ServerSetup/README.md

 # Cloud Server Setup

-### Why creating server from rescue
+### Why Creating Server from Rescue

 - Cost cheap and flexibility
 - Activated, currently booted in the Rescue System

 ### Notes